dartmouth-cs98/hack-a-thing-2-magicleap/README.md

 I set up the initial Unity project with customized settings for play in Magic Leap.
 I also set up the Device and connected it to our project with Previewing with Unity Play Mode.
 I also added Device Streaming.
 I also made a unicorn model to be played with.

 ### Angi
+I also set up the development environment for Magic Leap in Unity, created a simple cube to be initially tested, then implemented a script that uses the Gestures API in the Lumin SDK to recognize hand poses and manipulate the rotation of the unicorn based on which hand pose is recognized.

 ## What we learned
+We went through the steps of setting up a project to be compatible with Magic Leap, installed the necessary tools and software, and configured settings both in Unity and on the device.
+We also set up device live-streaming with Device Stream.

+Settings aside, we learned a little about how gesture tracking and hand tracking works using the Lumin SDK's built in API that uses machine learning to detect hand poses.
+We created a model of a unicorn, and learned how to control it using a few of the hand poses.
+Overall, working with the Magic Leap was a very cool experience, well-documented, and something we hope to continue working with in our actual project.

 ## What didn't work
+Setting up the Magic Leap took a lot longer than expected, just in terms of adjusting settings and getting the required certificates.
+Then, at first getting the Magic Leap device streaming to the computer was a bit buggy.
+We soon got it working using the Device Stream package which is currently in beta.
+The Device Stream works fairly well, but the feed is very laggy, which caused issues when we tried to record sample videos.
+Overall, the Device Stream feature is a really useful one to have, even if a bit laggy.

+We also initially had a bit of trouble getting the cube to show in the field of vision, but soon learned to adjust objects in the scene to fit the ML view.

 ## Reference
 - [Dev Set up] (https://creator.magicleap.com/learn/guides/develop-setup)